krutynowski/Boken02/README.md

 Jade, CSS,JQuery, framework 7, Node.js, Knex.js, Express.js, GIt/Github, SQL, UploadCare, Affinity Designer & Photo

 #My Responsibilities
-Mock, design concept and components, wireframe, UI/UX, and front end development, website Since the project was submitted I have been working on implementing media queries, and adding finishing touches to improve the UX and look of the app.
+Mock, design concept and components, wireframe, UI/UX, and front end development, website.

+Since the project was submitted I have been working on implementing media queries, and adding finishing touches to improve the UX and look of the app.

+####TODO:
+-Change all icons to match the branding.
+-Update typography, font and color profile.
+-Implement media queries.